 I have often asked myself why I like to take flower pictures so much.
 Aside from the fact that flowers are pretty and colorful; I can texture flower shots to bring in more artistic flare, I know there is something else that intrigues me with that endless desire to photograph them.

 Had a glance at it, my husband said it is surely beautiful in color, but it looks like a bottle brush.
 He is exactly right.
-This is Callistemon Citrinus, common name as ‘Bottle Brush’.
+This is Callistemon citrinus, a common name as ‘Bottle Brush’.
 This ‘brush’ is showy from distance, when I looked close, I was attracted to it.
-The color is stunning and the pink delicate needles with the touch of yellow on the tips is just beautiful.
+The color is stunning and the pink delicate needles with the touch of yellow on the tips are just beautiful.
 I was shooting the flowers from all angles and inside out.
-The display of a natural growth is miraculous.
+The display of natural growth is miraculous.

-Photographing flowers make me to respect our Creator and adore the wonder that He has created, make me wanting to be a botanist, and I, being the grower, am inspired by the things I grow.
+Photographing flowers makes me to respect our Creator and adore the wonder that He has created, makes me want to be a botanist, and I, being the grower, am inspired by the things I grow.
 The thought of these makes me humble and peaceful.

 If I just enjoy this flower as a pretty brush, I may not crawl down on the ground to take pictures for hours.
 Because I spent my time with it, I then got to appreciate its details and its hidden beauty.
 Fiesta makes me think of Celebration, Fireworks and July the 4th.
 Fanfare reminds me of the adornment behind a crowned chair, a royal and majestic presentation.
 Confetti simply makes me smile from the heart and feel like in cloud nine.

 And, check out the rolls of ‘yarns’ that were yearning for life.
 The ‘Yarns’ were gradually become ‘Needles’ and the needles bring us the sea of joy and the spirit for celebration.